We’re delighted to welcome you to our Open Day, where you’ll have the chance to find out everything you need to know about Edge Hill University.

 If you’re a graduate wanting to train as a teacher, our PGCE finance talk will explain the funding options available.

 Your route to Edge Hill

-Staff are available to answer your questions about applying to Edge Hill, our entry requirements, interviews, qualifications, and DBS checks.
+Do you have questions about applying to Edge Hill?
+Speak to our Admissions staff about entry requirements, interviews, qualifications, and DBS checks.

 Take a look around

 We’ve designed a range of services to help every Edge Hill student make the most out of their time here.
 The fair is your chance to find out about what’s on offer and put your questions to our expert support teams.

 Student advice and wellbeing